alberdilab/domestic_feral_cat_metagenomics/README.md

-# Domestic & feral cat metagenomics

-**Functional insights into the effect of feralisation on the gut microbiota of cats worldwide** Ostaizka Aizpurua, Amanda Bolt Botnen, Raphael Eisenhofer, Inaki Odriozola, Luisa Santos-Bay, Mads Bjorn Bjornsen, M Thomas P Gilbert, Antton Alberdi
+# Functional insights into the effect of feralisation on the gut microbiota of cats worldwide

+Ostaizka Aizpurua, Amanda Bolt Botnen, Raphael Eisenhofer, Inaki Odriozola, Luisa Santos-Bay, Mads Bjorn Bjornsen, M Thomas P Gilbert, Antton Alberdi

 **DOI:** https://doi.org/10.1101/2024.09.04.611329
+**Correspondence:** antton.alberdi@sund.ku.dk, tgilbert@sund.ku.dk

 The raw code used for data analysis is in the **Rmd** files stored in the root directory of this repository, while the bookdown-rendered webbook is available at: